 Below are some examples of services I provide.
 They will of course be adjusted to the needs and wishes that you and your organization have.
 My services are available in Swedish and English.

-How can we understand and use statistics?
 We are surrounded by statistics.
 We see it in policy documents, newspaper articles, commercials, political propaganda, and many other situations.
 What do these statistics say, and what do they not say?
 How can we use statistics – which is a really powerful and useful tool for understanding the world – without being mislead by it?
 We all know that statistics can be used to mislead or manipulate, but still it’s hard to know how to ask the right questions.
-I present examples of how statistics are used in good and bad ways, and provide you with practical, easy to use tools to look at statistics with a critical eye and avoid some common mistakes.
+In my statistic trainings, present examples of how statistics are used in good and bad ways, and provide you with practical, easy to use tools to look at statistics with a critical eye and avoid some common mistakes.

 What is the situation with equality in your organization?
 Equality Journey is a guide, a hands on tool, to develop equality.
 We make a bottom up analysis that starts with your overall quality standards, and produce an action plan.
 The tool is easy for you to use, and working with it doesn’t require you to have any previous experience in equality work.
 We use interactive workshops, lectures and coaching as methods to produce the action plan together with you.